-- Toe by Toe a multi-sensory approach to the teaching of reading and spelling. - Maths Support small groups or 1:1 sessions, independent ICT programs: Mathletics - Plus One/Power of Two a multi-sensory approach to the teaching of number. - Jump Ahead a physical development programme to develop fine and gross motor skills and attention and listening.
+- Toe by Toe a multi-sensory approach to the teaching of reading and spelling. - Maths Support small groups or 1:1 sessions, independent ICT programs: Mathletics - Jump Ahead a physical development programme to develop fine and gross motor skills and attention and listening. - Lexia a computer based software that supports phonological awareness, spelling and key word reading